The Newform $K$-Type and $p$-adic Spherical Harmonics: Archimedean Analogues

-which we freely identify with $K_{n - 1}$.
-It follows that $S^{n - 1} \cong K_{n - 1} \backslash K_n$.
-Note that the subgroup \eqref{eq:archKn-1} does not, at first glance, appear to be the direct archimedean analogue of the subgroup $K_{n - 1,1}$ as in \eqref{eq:Kn-11}, since $K_{n - 1,1} \cong K_{n - 1} \ltimes \OO^{n - 1}$.
-In the archimedean setting, on the other hand, there is no analogue of $\OO^{n - 1}$; nonetheless, the subgroup \eqref{eq:archKn-1}, like the nonarchimedean subgroup \eqref{eq:Kn-11}, is the maximal compact subgroup of the mirabolic subgroup \eqref{eq:mirabolic}.
+Note that the subgroup \eqref{eqn:archKn-1} does not, at first glance, appear to be the direct archimedean analogue of the subgroup $K_{n - 1,1}$ as in \eqref{eqn:Kn-11}, since $K_{n - 1,1} \cong K_{n - 1} \ltimes \OO^{n - 1}$.
+In the archimedean setting, on the other hand, there is no analogue of $\OO^{n - 1}$; nonetheless, the subgroup \eqref{eqn:archKn-1}, like the nonarchimedean subgroup \eqref{eqn:Kn-11}, is the maximal compact subgroup of the mirabolic subgroup \eqref{eqn:mirabolic}.

-The decomposition of the right regular representation of $K_n$ on $L^2(S^{n - 1})$ is precisely the theory of spherical harmonics.
+The decomposition of the right regular representation of $K_n$ on $C^{\infty}(S^{n - 1})$ is precisely the theory of spherical harmonics.
 This is best understood in terms of homogeneous harmonic polynomials, for which we follow \cite[Chapter 2]{AH12}.

 Given a nonnegative integer $m$, let $\HH_m(\R^n)$ denote the vector space consisting of homogeneous harmonic polynomials of degree $m$, namely the set of polynomials $P(x_1,\ldots,x_n)$ in $(x_1,\ldots,x_n) \in \R^n$ that are annihilated by the Laplacian